oroinc/documentation/crm/dev_guide/cookbook/how_to_create_and_customize_application_menu.rst

 This tutorial describes how to override a section in the default menu.

-Let's assume that you already have a bundle with the namespace ``Acme\Bundle\NewBundle`` in the ``/src`` directory with annotation configuration format `generated or created manually`_.
+Let's assume that you already have a bundle with the namespace ``Acme\Bundle\NewBundle`` in the ``/src`` directory with annotation configuration format :ref:`generated or created manually <how-to-create-new-bundle>`.

-.. _generated or created manually: ./how_to_create_new_bundle.rst

 Create your route with annotation